 Safety and security.

 - Medical facilities are significantly below the standard in Australia.
 Hospitals are poorly resourced.
-Avoid treatment in Montenegro.
+Avoid medical treatment in Montenegro.
 See

 Travel Smart for general advice for travellers.